Welcome to Middle School

 Length of Course: One year

 This course provides students with an opportunity to be involved in a well-rounded musical setting.
 Students study music of various time periods, genres, and styles.
 Students will learn and perform traditional choral repertoire as well as popular and folk music from around the world.
 By studying a wide range of choral music, students will grow as musicians and performers and will improve their knowledge of basic music theory and sight singing.
 Students will learn both solo singing and group singing skills.
-Students will perform at several concerts throughout the school year and will also have the opportunity to audition for various honor choir festivals which take place throughout the year, including the AMIS Honor Boys Choir Festival, AMIS Honor Girls Choir Festival, and the MAIS Honor Choir Festival.
+Students will perform at several concerts throughout the school year and will also have the opportunity to audition for various honor choir festivals that take place throughout the year, including the AMIS Honor Boys Choir Festival, AMIS Honor Girls Choir Festival, and the MAIS Honor Choir Festival.

 Primary Resources: Selected ensemble and solo repertoire; MusicFirst, a